Calibrating image size

 Confirm that the grid looks close to square by eye.

-If the grid does not look near-square then you should edit the number of volts per optical degree for the Y mirror (galvo) in the ScanImage machine data file.
-You'll need to save it then re-start
+If the grid does not look near-square then you should stop scanning and edit the number of volts per optical degree for the Y mirror (galvo) in via the ScanImage settings.
+Editing the value will have an impact immediately, so you can test your new settings right away.

 To measure the number of microns per pixel: